anamaria1-png/Matrix-Project/README.md

 How Flappy Bird Works

 Flappy Bird is a simple yet captivating game where the player controls a small character named "Flappy Bird" through an environment filled with pipe obstacles.
-The objective is to navigate through as many pipes as possible without hitting any of them.
+The objective is to navigate through as many pipes as possible without hitting any of them.I have chosen this game because I used to play it very much in my childhood and now I found an opportunity to make such game for myself.

 Gameplay Mechanics:

     Controlling Flappy Bird: The player controls the flight of Flappy Bird by pressing a button or a key to make it jump or fly.
 In the original game, a single button was used to make the bird flap, using gravity and force to propel it upwards.